 Certain members of our Board of Directors market California avocados through Calavo pursuant to marketing agreements substantially similar to the marketing agreements that we enter into with other growers.
 For the three months ended January 31, 2020, the aggregate amount of avocados procured from entities owned or controlled by members of our Board of Directors was \$0.2 million.
-There were no avocados procured from entities owned or controlled by members of our Board of Directors for the three months ended January 31, 2021.
-We did not have any amounts payable to these Board members as of January 31, 2021 and October 31, 2020.
+There were no avocados procured from entities owned or controlled by members of our Board of Directors for the three months ended January 31, 2021 and October 31, 2020.